Did you know that not all dentists are qualified to do the same treatments?

 You’ll Need a Dentist Who Offers Effective Sleep Treatments

 If you suffer from sleep apnea, you’ll have to search for a dentist who provides sleep treatments like CPAP and oral appliances.
-One such dentist who focuses on sleep treatments is Dr. Jacques Doueck in Brooklyn, New York.
-While numerous dentists provide basic treatments, Dr. Doueck is one of the few who offers the most modern and effective treatments for sleep apnea.
+One such dentist who focuses on sleep treatments is Dr. Kellye Rice in Brentwood, TN.
+While numerous dentists provide basic treatments, Dr. Rice is one of the few who offers the most modern and effective treatments for sleep apnea.

 Only 10% of Dentists are Qualified to Place Dental Implants